Extraterrestrial intelligence

-Extraterrestrial intelligence (ETI) refers to hypothetical intelligent extraterrestrial life.
+Extraterrestrial intelligence (ETI) refers to hypothetical beings – extraterrestrial life or more artificial beings – having the intelligence to perform similar cognitive abilities as humans.
 No such life has ever been verifiably observed to exist.
 The question of whether other inhabited worlds might exist has been debated since ancient history.
 The modern form of the concept emerged when the Copernican Revolution demonstrated that the Earth was a planet revolving around the Sun, and other planets were, conversely, other worlds.
 The question of whether other inhabited planets or moons exist was a natural consequence of this new understanding.
 It has become one of the most speculative questions in science and is a central theme of both science fiction and popular culture.

 An alternative name for it is "Extraterrestrial Technological Instantiations" (ETI).
 The term was coined to avoid the use of terms such as "civilizations", "species", and "intelligence", as those may prove to be ambiguous and open to interpretation, or simply inapplicable in its local context.

+The search for extraterrestrial intelligence relies on technosignatures, the detectable effects of alien technological civilizations.

 Intelligence

 Intelligence is, along with the more precise concept of sapience, used to describe extraterrestrial life with similar cognitive abilities as humans.
-Another interchangeable term is sophoncy, being wise or wiser, first coined by Karen Anderson and published in the 1966 works by her husband Poul Anderson.
+Another interchangeable term is sophoncy, being wise or wiser, coined by Karen Anderson and published in the 1966 works by her husband Poul Anderson.

 Sentience, like consciousness, is a concept sometimes mistakenly used to refer to the concept of intelligence and sapience, since it does not exclude forms of life that are non-sapient (or more broadly non-intelligent or non-conscious).

 The term extraterrestrial civilization frames a more particular case of extraterrestrial intelligence.
 It is the possible long-term result of intelligent and specifically sapient extraterrestrial life.

 Probability

 The Copernican principle is generalized to the relativistic concept that humans are not privileged observers of the universe.
 Many prominent scientists, including Stephen Hawking have proposed that the sheer scale of the universe makes it improbable for intelligent life not to have emerged elsewhere.
 However, Fermi's Paradox highlights the apparent contradiction between high estimates of the probability of the existence of extraterrestrial civilization and humanity's lack of contact with, or evidence for, such civilizations.

 So far, there is no observation of extraterrestrial life, including intelligent extraterrestrial life.

 The Kardashev scale is a speculative method of measuring a civilization's level of technological advancement, based on the amount of energy a civilization is able to utilize.

 The Drake equation is a probabilistic framework used to estimate the number of active, communicative extraterrestrial civilizations in the Milky Way galaxy.
+A 2020 study estimated that there could be about 36 alien civilizations in the Milky Way today.
+With 36 "communicating extra-terrestrial intelligent" civilizations, the average distance would be around 17,000 light-years.
+However, it is conceivable that some civilizations have created machines, probes or similar systems that outlast them.